Kane Race has had too many friends die from GHB (Gamma Hydroxybutyrate) overdoses in the past five years.

 ‘GHB SAFETY GUIDE TIPS’

-- No more than two mLs for every 2 hours and consider using less with each subsequent dose.
-Don’t mix G with alcohols, sleepers or antihistamines.
+- No more than one mL per hour and consider using less with each subsequent dose.
+Don’t mix G with alcohols, sleepers, or antihistamines.

 - If you haven’t eaten or are fatigued, G is going to affect you more.